 As the mulch decomposes, your soil will benefit from the added nutrients that help create a healthy environment for beneficial soil organisms.
 Examples of mulch include compost, straw, grass clippings, and wood chips.

 Clay soil is notorious for being difficult to work with because it doesn’t drain well and has a tendency to be less fertile.

 The dense structure of clay soils makes it hard for plants to develop a healthy root system as there is not enough available oxygen and water.
 So how do we enhance the quality of heavy clay soil?

 When working with clay soils, the number one rule is not to dig deeper than you need.
 Start by focusing on improving the area needed by your plants.
-Dig no deeper than 18 inches and focus your attention on increasing access to more air.
+Dig no deeper than 18 inches and focus on increasing access to more air.

 1. Add organic matter to the soil.